f217407642/studious-giggle/README.md

 # studious-giggle
-I am working on my R scripting skills ~
 Included in this repository is my R code for a group project I worked on in a bioinformatics class.
 It is broken down into 3 parts.
-I share it with you all so you may offer suggestions for making my code more efficient.
+Use it to help you on your coding and if you have them, offer suggestions for making my code more efficient.
+Be constructive!
-Be constructive, please and thank you !
+Please and thank you ~